Actindo-AG/Documentation/Payments/UserInterface/06a_ListConfirmations.md

    ID given by the payment service provider.

 - *Original reference*
    Reference to the authorization transaction.
-You can use this reference to follow up one payment over the whole process.
+You can use this reference to follow up one payment over the entire process.

 - *Type*
    Kind of the displayed transaction, in this case a confirmation transaction.